olawale-o/olawale-o/README.md

 # Hello I'm Olawale

-- 🔭 I’m Software developer looking for my next role in strong technical team.
+- 🔭 I’m a Software developer looking for my next role in strong technical team.
 - Recently obtained my Full-stack Developer certificate at Microverse
 - 💬 Ask me about Tech, football, politics and history
 - 📫 How to reach me: [Email](omoogunolawale@gmail.com)